Rogdham/pyzstd/index.rst

     .. py:attribute:: jobSize

-        Size of a compression job.
+        Size of a compression job, in bytes.
 This value is enforced only when :py:attr:`~CParameter.nbWorkers` > 1.

         Each compression job is completed in parallel, so this value can indirectly impact the nb of active threads.